jmathur25/OSM_buildingdetector/README.md

 1. _detectors/SimpleDetect.py_.
 Turns the image into grayscale and sends a vector in the horizontal and vertical directions.
 Stops when the brightness changes a preset amount.
 This is a very simple algorithm that captures rectanglar, non-rotated buildings pretty well.

 2. _Archive/floodFillActual.py_.
-This is based on Photoshop's algorithm for filling odd shapes with one color.
+This is based on Photoshop's "magic wand" algorithm for filling odd shapes with one color.
 We adapted this algorithm to take a "seed click" and fill in the building to the best of its ability.
-It worked decently well and could handle rotated buildings, but some drawbacks included that it still didn't improve user efficiency enough (4 clicks -> 1 click is good but could be better), and it wasn't super robust.
+It worked decently well and could handle rotated buildings, but some drawbacks included that it still didn't improve user efficiency enough (4 clicks -> 1 click is good but could be better), and it wasn't robustn(user click had too much power as it was the seed pixel).

 We actually kept #1, and it is the default algorithm when you load up the web app and click the map.
 This is because it is fast, and we want you to consciously choose to load and use the Mask-RCNN.

-Now, as for the Mask-RCNN, we used Matterport's implementation of the Mask-RCNN (Facebook AI initially created this in 2017).
+Now, as for the Mask-RCNN, I used Matterport's implementation of the Mask-RCNN (Facebook AI initially created this in 2017).
 See here: https://github.com/matterport/Mask_RCNN.
 I trained the model using data from https://www.aicrowd.com/challenges/mapping-challenge using Google's Deep Learning VM.
 On epoch 55, I had a validation mAP of 0.81, which would place on 13th on crowdAI's challenge.
 These are the weights that I shared on the google link.
-It does remarkably well (mAP = 0.81 is the object detection equivalent to 81%), but you'll notice it screws up a decent amount still.
+It does remarkably well (mAP = 0.81 can be thought of as the object detection equivalent to 81%), but you'll notice it screws up a decent amount still.
 Quite remakrable how good the human eye is, huh?

 After making the algorithm, I had to do a lot to turn it into something usable. <br>